-- 2 teaspoons pure maple syrup for just a touch of flavor (artificial will make the hummus sweeter and won't add as much maple flavor)
+- 1 tablespoon pure maple syrup for just a touch of flavor (note: artificial maple syrup will simply make the hummus sweeter without adding much maple flavor)

 - 1 teaspoon salt

-- Roasted pumpkin seeds, olive oil and a sprinkle of cinnamon for serving
+- toasted pumpkin seeds, olive oil and a light sprinkle of cinnamon for serving olive oil and a sprinkle of cinnamon for serving

 - Preheat the oven to 450 degrees F.